Skip to content

 Spearman rank correlation coefficient and p-value.

-Uses :func:scipy.stats.spearmanr on the masked, flattened intensities.
+Uses scipy.stats.spearmanr on the masked, flattened intensities.
 Robust to monotonic non-linearity and outliers.

 PARAMETER DESCRIPTION